Province of Monza and Brianza

-The province of Monza and Brianza (provincia di Monza e della Brianza; provincia de Monscia e de la Brianza) is a province in the Lombardy region of Italy.
-It is named after its largest municipality, the comune of Monza and the geographical, historical and cultural area named Brianza.
+The province of Monza and Brianza (provincia di Monza e della Brianza; provincia de Monscia e de la Brianza) is a province in the region of Lombardy in Italy.
+Located in the northwest of the region, it is named after its capital and largest city, Monza, and the geographical, historical and cultural area of Brianza in which it is entirely comprised.